 “The public and medical community can be confident that although we approved this vaccine expeditiously, it was fully in keeping with our existing high standards for vaccines in the U.S.,” Peter Marks, M.D., Ph.D., director of FDA’s Center for Biologics Evaluation and Research, added.

-Major clinician advocates, including the American Medical Association and American Nurses Association and American Hospital Association, have also applauded the FDA approval.
+Clinician advocates, including the American Medical Association, American Nurses Association and American Hospital Association, have also applauded the approval.

 Up to 30% of unvaccinated people polled have said that they were waiting for full approval before getting vaccinated, the organizations noted Monday in a joint statement.
 Lack of approval has also been cited by long-term care workers as a top reason for vaccine hesitancy.